zeek/zeek/doc/scripting/index.rst

 included is a function to print each field of a record in a formatted fashion and a :bro:id:`bro_init` event handler to show some functionality of working with records.
-The definitions of the DNS and HTTP services are both done inline using squared brackets before being passed to the ``print_service`` function.
+The definitions of the DNS and HTTP services are both done in-line using squared brackets before being passed to the ``print_service`` function.
 The ``print_service`` function makes use of the ``$`` dereference operator to access the fields within the newly defined Service record type.